-As of December 31, 2022 and 2021, the Company held a 76.7% and 75.3% common interest in the Operating Partnership, respectively.
-As of December 31, 2022, the Company also held a preferred interest in the Operating Partnership in the form of preferred units with a liquidation preference of \$171.1 million.
-The Company is the primary beneficiary of the Operating Partnership as it has the power to direct the activities of the Operating Partnership and the rights to absorb 76.7% of the net income of the Operating Partnership.
+As of December 31, 2023 and 2022, the Company held a 75.6% and 76.7% common interest in the Operating Partnership, respectively.
+As of December 31, 2023, the Company also held a preferred interest in the Operating Partnership in the form of preferred units with a liquidation preference of \$171.1 million.
+The Company is the primary beneficiary of the Operating Partnership as it has the power to direct the activities of the Operating Partnership and the rights to absorb 75.6% of the net income of the Operating Partnership.
 As the primary beneficiary, the Company consolidates the financial position and results of operations of the Operating Partnership.
-Noncontrolling interests in the Company represent units of limited partnership interest in the Operating Partnership not held by the Company.
-As of December 31, 2022, there were 20,611,190 Class A Units of limited partnership interest in the Operating partnership not held by the Company.
-The Company's financial position and results of operating Partnership.
+Noncontrolling interests in the Operating Partnership represent units of limited partnership interest in the Operating Partnership not held by the Company.
+As of December 31, 2023, there were 21,553,062 Class A Units and 39,694 LTIP Units in the Operating Partnership.
+See Note 11 for a description of LTIP Units.

 Additionally, the Operating Partnership owns a majority interest in certain non-wholly-owned operating and development properties.
-The noncontrolling interest for investment entities of \$24.1 million relates to the minority partners' interest in certain joint venture entities as of December 31, 2022.
-The noncontrolling interest for consolidated real estate entities was \$0.6 million as of December 31, 2021.
+The noncontrolling interest in investment entities was \$10.0 million and \$24.1 million as of December 31, 2023 and 2022, respectively, which represents the minority partners' interest in certain consolidated real estate entities.